Claron McFadden

 Claron McFadden (born 1961) is an American soprano.
 McFadden studied voice at the Eastman School of Music in Rochester, New York, finishing her degree in 1984.

 She gained international fame when making her Glyndebourne Festival Opera debut in the title role of the opera Lulu, conducted by Sir Andrew Davis.

-As well as singing many of the major oratorio works, McFadden became particularly world-famous for her interpretation of modern and contemporary music.
+As well as singing many of the major oratorio works, McFadden became particularly world-famous for her interpretation of modern and contemporary music, such as in the album Flamma Flamma by Nicholas Lens.

 McFadden is currently based in Amsterdam, the Netherlands.